imathrock/LC3-VM/Docs/ISA explanation.md

 # ISA explained
-This document intends to explain what each of the RV32I instruction does.
+This document intends to explain what each of the LC3 instruction does.
 I will put up proper explainations later on.

 ## List of all Little Computer 3 instructions
 This document does a better job than I ever can: [LC3-ISA](https://www.jmeiners.com/lc3-vm/supplies/lc3-isa.pdf)

-## List of all RV32I instructions
+## Future Plans: List of all RV32I instructions
 This has been taken from ChatGPT.
 ### 1. Integer Computational Instructions (RV32I)